darrylcauldwell/darrylcauldwell.github.io/_posts/2016-06-29-wordpress-to-google-pages.markdown

 <H1>Export Wordpress posts as Jekyll</H1>
 So by this stage we have the website running with our chosen theme and we're now ready to migrate across all old posts from wordpress.

-Install *WordPress to Jekyll Exporter*

-Goto Tools>Export to Jekyll and download as a zip file.
+Within existing wordpress site install the ['WordPress2Jekyll'](https://wordpress.org/plugins/wp2jekyll/) plugin and use this to export the site as a zip file.

+{% highlight bash %}
-cd *yourproject*
+cd yourproject
 jekyll build
 git add .
 git commit -m "imports old blog posts" git push -u origin master
+{% endhighlight bash %}

 <H1>Redirect URL</H1>
 Once your happy that your website is fully funcional on the URL *yourproject*.github.io you can then add a DNS alias to point your domain